puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 In this example, the `nested` class inside the outer `myclass` is included as `myclass::nested` inside of the class named `anotherclass`.
 Order is important here.
 Class `myclass` must be evaluated before class `anotherclass` for this example to work properly.

+#### Parameterised Classes

+In Puppet release 2.6 and later, classes are extended to allow the passing of paremeters into classes.

+To create a class with parameters you can now specify:

+    class apache($version) {
+      ... class contents ...
+    }

+Classes with parameters are not added using the include function but rather the resulting class can then be included more like a definition:

+    node webserver {
+      class { apache: version => "1.3.13" }
+    }

+You can also specify default parameter values in your class like so:

+    class apache($version="1.3.13",$home="/var/www") {
+      ... class contents ...
+    }

 #### Definitions